Uranupt/Watchables/README.md

 - `ConversionWrapper<TSource, TValue>` and `ConversionWatchable<TSource, TValue>` allow conversion between any `IConvertible` Types
 - `Requestable` allows objects to 'request' an inversion of the default `bool` state provided at construction.
 - `StringChain` builds a `string` from provided inputs in a set order.
 Will automatically update from any provided `IWatchable` inputs
+- `FormatStringWatchable` builds a `string` from a provided format string and an array of inputs.
+Will automatically update from any provided `IWatchable` inputs

 **Tip:** You can easily wrap any value with the extension methods `Wrap` and `WrapMutable` called on the value, returning a new `ReadOnlyWrapper<T>` or `BasicWrapper<T>` respectively.